Max Eastman: Leading radical

-In 1922, Eastman embarked on a fact-finding tour of the Soviet Union to learn about the Soviet enactment of Marxism.
+In 1922, Eastman embarked on a fact-finding tour of the Soviet Union to learn about the Soviet implementation of Marxism.
 He stayed for a year and nine months, observing the power struggles between Leon Trotsky and Joseph Stalin.
 After attending the Party Congress of May 1924, he left Russia in June of that year.
 He remained in Europe for the next three years.

 Upon returning to the United States in 1927, Eastman published several works that were highly critical of the Stalinist system, beginning with "Since Lenin Died", which was written in 1925.
 In that essay, he described Lenin's Testament, a copy of which Eastman had smuggled out of Russia.
 In it, Vladimir Lenin proposed changes to the structure of the Soviet government, criticized the leading members of the Soviet leadership and suggested Stalin be removed from his position as General Secretary of the Soviet Communist Party.
 The Soviet leadership denounced Eastman's account and used party discipline to force Trotsky, then still a member of the Politburo, to write an article denying Eastman's version of the events.
 In other essays, Eastman described conditions for artists and political activists in Russia.
 Such essays made Eastman unpopular with American leftists of the time.
 In later years, his writings on the subject were cited by many on both the left and the right as sober and realistic portrayals of the Soviet system under Stalin.

 Eastman's experiences in the Soviet Union and his studies afterward led him to change his view of Marxism as practiced in Soviet Russia under Stalin.
 However, his commitment to left-wing political ideas continued unabated.
 While in the Soviet Union, Eastman began a friendship with Trotsky, which endured through the latter's exile to Mexico.
 In 1940, Trotsky was assassinated there by an agent of Stalin.
 Having mastered the Russian language in little more than a year, Eastman translated several of Trotsky's works into English, including his monumental three-volume History of the Russian Revolution.
 He also translated and published works by the poet Alexander Pushkin, including The Gabrieliad.

 During the 1930s, Eastman continued writing critiques of contemporary literature.
 He published several works in which he criticized James Joyce and other modernist writers who, he claimed, fostered "the Cult of Unintelligibility".
 These were controversial at a time when the modernists were highly admired.
 When Eastman had asked Joyce why his book was written in a very difficult style, Joyce famously replied: "To keep the critics busy for three hundred years".

 Eastman published The Literary Mind (1931) and Enjoyment of Laughter (1936) in which he also criticized some elements of Freudian theory.
 In the 1930s, he debated the meaning of Marxism with the philosopher Sidney Hook (like Eastman, he had studied under John Dewey at Columbia University) in a series of public exchanges.
 Eastman was a traveling lecturer throughout the 1930s and 1940s, when he spoke on various literary and social topics in cities across the country.